libressltd/lbtracker/README.md

 ```

-Add middleware to any route that you want to track
+Add middleware to any route that you want to track.
+Remember to put the tracker after auth or auth:api

 ```php